 Key takeaways

-• Adjustable-rate mortgages (ARMs) come with an interest rate that changes at predetermined times, such as once a year.
-The rate can go up or down depending on economic factors.
+• Adjustable-rate mortgages (ARMs) come with an interest rate that changes at predetermined intervals, such as annually or semi-annually.

 • ARMs typically have a low introductory rate, which translates to more affordable monthly mortgage payments initially.

-• ARMs are generally better for borrowers who plan to stay in the home for a shorter time, or who expect to refinance before the introductory rate period ends.
+• ARMs are generally better for borrowers who plan to leave the home or to refinance before the introductory rate period ends.

 What is an adjustable-rate mortgage (ARM)?

-The initial interest rate on an adjustable-rate mortgage is sometimes called a “teaser” rate, and even ARMs themselves are sometimes referred to as “teaser” loans.
-While they’re generally one and the same, there can be a difference between a regular ARM and a riskier teaser loan that offers an extremely discounted rate upfront, followed by a dramatic increase or decrease in rate.
+The initial interest rate on an adjustable-rate mortgage is sometimes called a “teaser” rate, and ARMs themselves are sometimes referred to as “teaser” loans.
+While they’re generally one and the same, there can be a difference between a regular ARM and a riskier teaser loan that offers an extremely discounted rate upfront, followed by a dramatic change (usually upward) in the rate.

-The difference between fixed-rate and adjustable-rate mortgages is simple: fixed-rate mortgages have the same rate for the life of the loan, whereas ARMs have a rate that moves up or down after an introductory period.
+The difference between fixed-rate and adjustable-rate mortgages is simple: Fixed-rate mortgages have the same rate for the life of the loan, whereas ARMs have a rate that moves up or down after an introductory period.
+Other than that, they work similarly: You pay them off each month, in payments that include principal and interest and sometimes homeowners insurance and property taxes.

 • A periodic rate cap: Limits how much the interest rate can change from one year to the next.